gilch/hissp/docs/glossary.rst

       rather than Hissp,
       which makes them opaque to Hissp `metaprogramming`, like pre-expanding, code-walking macros.

+   anaphor
+   anaphoric macro
+      An anaphoric macro creates one or more lexical (local) variable bindings without explicitly naming them.
+      The bound name is called an anaphor.

 ..
 LocalWords:  Lissp str Hissp gensym readerless